Areas of Expertise

 Telehealth or In-person

-Marissa Song is a Licensed Professional Counselor Candidate who values the integration of cultural sensitivity in mental health care.
-With Korean, Japanese, and Scottish-American roots, her multiracial background gives her a personal understanding of the complexities of identity and belonging.
+Marissa is a Licensed Professional Counselor Candidate (LPCC) who values the integration of cultural sensitivity into mental health care.
+With Korean, Japanese, and Scottish-American roots, her multicultural background gives her a personal understanding of the complexities of identity and belonging.

 Clinical Expertise

-Marissa Song brings a compassionate, client-centered approach to her clinical work, with a particular strength in supporting individuals through grief, identity-related challenges, and relationship conflict.
-She excels at building authentic, trusting relationships, especially with clients navigating multicultural complexities and emotionally charged life transitions.
+Marissa brings a compassionate, client-centered, and relational approach to her clinical work, with a particular interest in supporting individuals through grief, identity-related challenges, anxiety, depression, and relationship conflict.
+She brings her authentic self into her work and centers the importance of building a therapeutic relationship built on mutual trust and meaningful connection.
+She believes in the importance of meeting clients where they are and invites them to share their stories.
 Her warm, grounded presence offers a safe space for clients to explore pain, loss, and personal growth.

 Training

-Marissa received her Master’s degree at CU Denver in counseling psychology.
-She completed a clinical internship at Agape Healthcare Hospice & Palliative Care where she specialized in grief and loss, working with loved ones of hospice patients.
+Marissa received her Master's degree at CU Denver in Clinical Mental Health Counseling.
+She completed a clinical internship at Agape Healthcare Hospice & Palliative Care where she specialized in grief and loss, supporting loved ones of hospice patients as they navigated their unique grief experiences.
+She has experience working in nonprofit community mental health and working with clients of diverse cultural backgrounds and identities.

 Education